Effective bounds on characterising slopes for all knots: Examples

 \section{Examples}

 We conclude this article with a series of examples exhibiting the utility of our main results.

 We will begin by showcasing Theorem \ref{theorem:C(K)} through some illustrative examples.
 Recall that the bound \mbox{$\mathcal{C}(K)=\max\{Q(K), R(K), S(K)\}$} only depends on the hyperbolic JSJ pieces of the knot exterior $\mathbb{S}^3_K$.
-We find a value for this $\mathcal{C}(K)$ using the computer programme SnapPy \cite{cdgw_SnapPy}.
+We will find a value for this $\mathcal{C}(K)$ using the computer programme SnapPy \cite{cdgw_SnapPy}.

 For certain knots, Theorem \ref{theorem:C(K)usingt} will give a refinement $\mathcal{C}(K)=\max\{Q(K),T(K)\}$.
-This relies on knowing the maximal nullhomologous Rolfsen twist coefficient of a companion for $K$, which is generally harder to compute, but we will use the fact that it is known (often to be just $0$ or $1$) in many cases.
+This depends on the maximal nullhomologous Rolfsen twist coefficient of a companion for $K$, which is generally harder to compute, but we will use the fact that $T(K)$ is known (often to be just $0$ or $1$) in many cases.